ryandeussing/jimhopper/_the-brain/cycles.md

 ## Additional Notes

 Buddhist psychology and meditation practice are important sources of the framework presented here.
-Particularly influential are their focuses on fear/aversion and seeking/craving, which, along with ignorance, are known in Buddhist psychology as the “three poisons" or three root causes of suffering.
+Particularly influential are their focuses on fear/aversion and seeking/craving, which, along with ignorance, are known in Buddhist psychology as the 'three poisons' or three root causes of suffering.

 As meditation masters teach, the concentration that arises from concentration meditation is a precondition of mindfulness.
 Without a foundation of concentration, mindfulness is impossible because attention is swept away by thoughts, emotions, and images that revolve around wants and fears.

-Importantly, effective meditative concentration requires both (1) quieting the fear circuitry and (2) adjusting activity of the seeking circuitry to the optimal amount required to sustain meditative focus (neither too little nor too much intensity of seeking), as indicated by the Tibetan term for the concentration practice of *shamatha,* which means “calm abiding” ([Wallace, 1998](http://www.amazon.com/Bridge-Quiescence-Experiencing-Buddhist-Meditation/dp/0812693612/ref=nosim/?tag=jimhoppercom-20/)).
+Importantly, effective meditative concentration requires both (1) quieting the fear circuitry and (2) adjusting activity of the seeking circuitry to the optimal amount required to sustain meditative focus (neither too little nor too much intensity of seeking), as indicated by the Tibetan term for the concentration practice of *shamatha,* which means 'calm abiding' ([Wallace, 1998](http://www.amazon.com/Bridge-Quiescence-Experiencing-Buddhist-Meditation/dp/0812693612/ref=nosim/?tag=jimhoppercom-20/)).

 Similarly, in the Buddhist tradition mindfulness itself is a precondition for something more transformative than present-focused awareness, stress-reduction and the other benefits for which it is now promoted.
 That is, mindfulness can be a foundation for liberating insight or *vipassana*, which includes directly observing how aversion, seeking, and habitual relationships between them – which can otherwise unfold outside of awareness, in just fractions of a second – are causing suffering for oneself and others.

 Buddhist psychology and meditation practice, along with Western contemplative traditions, are also sources of my focus on harnessing the brain's seeking circuitry to the pursuit of what is truly good and satisfying.
-Specifically, in Mahayana Buddhism the greatest motivation, said to be an expression of *bodhicitta* or “mind of enlightenment”, is the loving and compassionate motivation to seek enlightenment for the benefit of all beings, so one can help them to achieve liberation from suffering and genuine happiness.
+Specifically, in Mahayana Buddhism the greatest motivation, said to be an expression of *bodhicitta* or 'mind of enlightenment,' is the loving and compassionate motivation to seek enlightenment for the benefit of all beings, so one can help them to achieve liberation from suffering and genuine happiness.

 Finally, according to Vajrayana or tantric Buddhism (the Dalai Lama’s tradition), as explained in the classic *Introduction to Tantra: The Transformation of Desire,* “it is only through the skillful use of desirous energy [in biological terms, the seeking circuitry] and by building up the habit of experiencing what we might call true pleasure [biologically based in the satisfaction circuitry] that we can hope to achieve the everlasting bliss and joy of full illumination” ([Yeshe, 2001](http://www.amazon.com/Introduction-Tantra-Lama-Thubten-Yeshe/dp/1614291551/ref=nosim/?tag=jimhoppercom-20/), p.10).